Farah Ruma

 Farah Ruma is a Bangladeshi model and television actress.
-Farah Ruma won Lux Anandadhara MS. Photogenic award in 1997.
+Farah Ruma won the Lux Anandadhara Ms. Photogenic award in 1997.

 Personal life

-She married an American expatriate businessman on December 1 in 2012.
-On August 30, 2016, Farah Ruma gave birth to a baby boy in USA.
+She married an American expatriate businessman on 1 December 2012.
+On 30 August 2016, Farah Ruma gave birth to a baby boy in the US.
 She named his son Janash.
 She was born on 26 March.

 Career

 Farah Ruma started her career as a model.
-In 1997 Farah Ruma won a beauty contest called Lux-Anandadhara MS. Photogenic award.
+In 1997 Farah Ruma won a beauty contest called Lux-Anandadhara Ms. Photogenic award.
 In 2002 she was seen in Afzal Hossain's drama Shako.
 She appeared in Shuvodrishti, directed by Ferdous Hassan in 2004.
 Shuvodrishti is based on story by Rabindranath Tagore.

-Farah Ruma acted in numerous television dramas, tvc & teleflims.
+Farah Ruma acted in numerous television dramas, commercials and teleflims.
 She was presenter on the television show Amaro Gaite Ichche Holo.
 Ruma was one of the judges of the talent hunt, "Lux-Channel i Super Star 2009.
 She now own a production house known as FR Productions.